It’s wonderful to have a music library with correct metadata. In my case, I use NCMPCPP to search by artist, title, album, genre, date, etc.

 $ rm example.flac.bak

-Given that this is a bit tedious, I wrote a small shell
+Given that this process can feel tedious, I wrote a small shell

 $ splitflac example.cue example.flac